nesquena/backburner/README.md

 In the case of Resque, jobs are processed through **Redis**, a persistent key-value store.
 In the case of DelayedJob, jobs are processed through
 **ActiveRecord** and a database such as PostgreSQL.

-The work queue underlying these gems tells you infinitely more about the differences then anything else.
+The work queue underlying these gems tells you infinitely more about the differences than anything else.
 Beanstalk is probably the best solution for job queues available today for many reasons.
 The real question then is...
 "Why Beanstalk?".